lwa-project/ovro_data_recorder/docs/source/pbeam.rst

      recording directory.
    * active_directory_count - The number of files in the
      recording directory.
-   * files

-     * files/name_# - The filename of the #-th entry in the recording directory.
-     * files/size_# - The size of the #-th entry in the recording directory.

-   * active_file - The name of the most recently created file in the recording directory.
-   * active_file_size - The size of the most recently created file in the recording directory.

   * /mon/dr#/summary - An overall status of the pipeline.
 Possible values are "normal", "warning", and "error".